marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     livecd ~ # lvcreate --extents 100%FREE --name root vg
       Logical volume "root" created

-The LVs should now appear under /dev/mapper: /dev/mapper/vg-root and /dev/mapper/vg-swap.
+The two LVs should appear under /dev/mapper: /dev/mapper/vg-root and /dev/mapper/vg-swap.
 A root and swap filesystems must be created on top of the LVs.

     livecd ~ # mkswap /dev/mapper/vg-swap